ghsiddhi/siddhi-portfolio/README.md

-# Siddhi Portfolio Dev v2
+# Siddhi Portfolio

 ### To run this project locally:

   - Run `yarn install` to install the node modules.
-  - Run `yarn start:local` to run the project locally.
+  - Run `yarn start:local` to run the project on local development server.